matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 - It returns a `string` value.
 - It throws one of the following exceptions:
-    - `Stmt_Namespace\Exception` &mdash; if the Dimension is not located within a Plugin module.
+    - `Piwik\Columns\Exception` &mdash; if the Dimension is not located within a Plugin module.

 <a name="gettype" id="gettype"></a>
 <a name="getType" id="getType"></a>